Partial Encryption

 2020 Encryption-ready infrastructure

-Police radio has been part of that transparency tradition.
-For 70+ years, Philadelphians could monitor police activity in real time—checking on their neighborhoods, staying informed during emergencies, and holding officers accountable.
+For more than 70 years, Philadelphians could monitor police activity in real time — checking on their neighborhoods, staying informed during emergencies, tracking the initial radio traffic before official accounts were written.

 Current Status: A Hybrid Approach